Skip to main content

 • Managing Talent (Graduate)

-Ozias A. Moore is an Assistant Professor of Management in the College of Business at Lehigh University.
-He has also been a Visiting Assistant Professor at the Wharton School of the University of Pennsylvania in the Organizational Behavior subgroup within the Management department.
-He received his B.S. in Business Administration from the University of Pittsburgh, an M.S. in Engineering from the University of Pennsylvania, and an M.S. and Ph.D. in Human Resource Studies from Cornell University.
+Ozias A. Moore is an associate professor of management in the College of Business at Lehigh University.
+He also held a visiting assistant professor position at The Wharton School of the University of Pennsylvania, where he was in residence during the 2019-2020 academic year.
+He earned a B.S. in Business Administration from the University of Pittsburgh, an M.S. in Engineering from the University of Pennsylvania, and an M.S. and Ph.D. in Human Resource Studies from the School of Industrial and Labor Relations at Cornell University.

 Education